 How to mail merge in Google Sheets and Gmail

-Step 1: Create a data file in Google Sheets
+Step 1: Create a list in Google Sheets to mail merge from

 The first thing you need to do is put together a data file that contains information about your contact list.
 This typically always includes: